Logo

 Is it OK to stop an SSRI suddenly?

 No. Abrupt discontinuation can cause dangerous side effects.
-Always work with your prescribing clinician.
+Always work with your prescribing clinician when making changes to medication.

 Every child’s journey is different.